 Electrical transport through individual nanostructures

-We synthesize inorganic nanostructures by colloidal synthesis or chemical vapor deposition.
-For example, needle-shaped nanostructures composed of an In head and an InP tail with lengths up to several micrometers were generated in a one-pot synthesis.
+We synthesize inorganic nanostructures by colloidal synthesis or chemical vapour deposition.
+For example, needle-shaped nanostructures composed of an In head and an InP tail with lengths up to several micrometres were generated in a one-pot synthesis.
 Owing to their specific design such In/InP nanoneedles suit the use as ready-made Schottky transistors.
-Furthermore, we investigate the modification of the electronic properties of carbon nanotube based transistors.
+Furthermore, we investigate the modification of the electronic properties of carbon nanotube-based transistors.

 Carbon nanotube electronics

 We are investigating the electronic transport in carbon nanotubes field effect transistors and the influence of organic and inorganic adsorbates.
 On the one hand, such adsorbates could be tailored tetrathiafulvalene derivatives which attach to the nanotube in a pincer-like fashion.
 On the other hand, we investigate the charge transfer upon adsorption of inorganic nanoparticles.
 Those structures are interesting with regard to sensors and solar cells.